 Please check out the Updating from Previous Versions docs for more information on how to migrate

 from old versions and configuration options in

 With the help of an experimental updating functionality it is also possible to

 add additional features to your existing project scaffold.
 If a scaffold lacking

-.travis.yml was created with
+.cirrus.yml was created with

 putup my_project it can later be added by issuing

 putup my_project --update --cirrus.
 For this to work, PyScaffold stores all

 options that were initially used to put up the scaffold under the

 setup.cfg.
 Be aware that right now PyScaffold provides no way to